 Older cats can typically use scratching posts and other toys made to help them keep their claws well-manicured.
 Kittens, on the other hand, might need a little help with the matter.
 Otherwise, you may notice that they keep scratching themselves by accident or could potentially hurt your other pets if they happened to swat at them.
 Not to mention your furniture could take a beating while they learn what they should or shouldn't be scratching.

-Before you try to clip your cat or kitten's claws at home, it's a good idea to talk with your vet first so they can show you the proper clipping technique.
+Before you try to clip your cat or kitten's claws at home, it's a good idea to talk with your vet first so they can show you the proper clipping and paw handling technique.
 If done incorrectly you can cause your cat pain and some bleeding.

 The key is to use the right equipment and to hold your cat in a comfortable and soothing position.
 You may feel as though you need to move quickly through this process to keep them from squirming free, but its best to take your time to avoid any injury to yourself or the cat.